tetrahedronix/essential-script/readme.txt

 ### TODO
 - [ ] Allow the use of wp_enqueue_scripts where is possible.
 It requires a checkbox.
 - [ ] Support for Shortcodes
+- [ ] Move the CodeEditor in its own namespace.
+- [ ] Use CodeMirror addons.
+- [ ] Improve the user interface.
+- [ ] Support for reusable components.

 ==Screenshots==
 1. Essential Script admin dashboard
 2. Essential Script widget

 == Changelog ==
-= 0.3 =
+= 0.3.1=
+* Fix Missing argument in `Page.php` on line 52 which prevented the editor from working = 0.3 =
 * Upgrade CodeMirror from 5.29.0 to 5.30.0
 * Introduce separate javascript file in preparation for 0.3 version